 PHUKET’S FIRST ETHICAL ELEPHANT SANCTUARYPhuket Elephant Sanctuary is a final home for retired working elephants, set on 30 acres of lush tropical jungle.
 Observe how elephants rehabilitate into forest life after decades of abuse, and experience how incredible the largest land mammal on earth is during a day at our sanctuary.

-Until our doors open again, here are 3 ways you can support us during this challenging time:
+Until international borders reopen, here are 3 ways you can support us:

 Bordering the Khao Phra Thaeo National Park, the Phuket Elephant Sanctuary offers a new home for overtired elephants who have suffered from working long hours in the logging and tourism industry.
 As the first ethical elephant tourism experience in Phuket, we rescue sick, injured and old elephants, welcoming them back into their indigenous habit.